MyIDis12138/Liv_Y3S2_Notes/Y3S2_notes/Multi-agent system - COMP310.md

 ## Chapter6&7: Ontologies & Communication

 - **Speech act theory**: A theory of how utterances are used to achieve intentions
-  - Representatives: Such as informing, e.g., ‘It is raining’
+  - Representatives: are used to inform an agent about a fact, e.g., ‘It is raining’

-  - Directives: Attempts to get the hearer to do something, e.g., ‘please make the tea’
+  - Directives: are used to ask an agent to do something, e.g., ‘please make the tea’

-  - Commisives: Which commit the speaker to doing something, e.g., ‘I promise to...’
+  - Commisives: are used to notify an agent (i.e. the hearer) that the communicating agent (i.e. the speaker) is committed to doing something, e.g., ‘I promise to...’

-  - Expressives: Whereby a speaker expresses a mental state, e.g., ‘thank you!’
+  - Expressives: are used when an agent expresses a mental state, e.g., ‘thank you!’

-  - Declarations: Such as declaring war or naming
+  - Declarations: are used to make a statement which could have implications, e.g. declaring war

 - **Semantics**: **precondition-delete-add** list formalism of planning research